 1. Gastroenteritis

 This can refer to a type of stomach illness or upset that can cause your cat to suffer from vomiting and abdominal pain.
-This could be the result of certain toxins, medications, or new foods.
+This could result from certain toxins, medications, or new foods.
 Gastro can become quite serious if it is left untreated because affected cats can easily become dehydrated as a result of losing fluids through their bodies by vomiting and diarrhea.

 2. Obstructions